neznajko/Affinity/README.md

 haHa(2).json, etc., so no need to keep track of that, by the way I'm not very sure that perspective shouldn't be drawn fyorst.

-## YEAH
+## YEAH!
-I've made some video, to demonstrate the program.
+I've made some demo, check the Video subfolder!